7.3 The tragedy of mastery

 Upon accomplishing her plans, Clytemnestra seems aware of not having an option of reconstituting a superior and more harmonious community.
 She knows that her folk will nurture revenge and that she has done something against common norms.
 Her solution is simply acknowledging this much, that no choice seems free from sorrow and grief, and she prays for the Daimon to go away, to simply stop adding more sorrow.
 She does not seek a reconciliation of the conflict, but rather a compromise with it, based on acceptance of the inevitable truth that humans must face suffering during their lives, and no choice is free from it (Cassandra shared the same wisdom, as we saw).

 To summarize, the Oresteia presents a complex and multifaceted account of how the paradox of mastery can be dealt with.
 It focuses on the issue of subordination, which is here exemplified by gender roles and their function in both household and broader social life.
 Clytemnestra breaks this subordination, by showing both the inherent danger entailed by the act of subjugating a party (the metaphor of the lion), and her needs to call back some agency by withdrawing from what she perceives as oppression.
 But her acts are seen even by her own community as too outrageous to be accepted.
 She knows that harmony cannot be restored, and perhaps that it is not even possible in the first place.
 She gives up the very idea of mastery, and instead settles on an attitude of acceptance of the inherent sorrow that accompany human fate.
 From the point of view of those interested in securing mastery, this is obviously not a solution, but simply a fault that needs addressing.
 The second play shows one way in which the hierarchy is re-established by Orestes’s killing of his mother.
 But if Clytemnestra’s deed revealed an inherent problem in the traditional form of subordination, simply reasserting it through retaliation will not do.
-The third play illustrates how a better solution must consists in taming the subjugated party by exchanging some recognition of loyalty to a subordinated position.
+The third play illustrates how a better solution must consists in taming the subjugated party: the subordinate receives recognition as a reward for their loyalty.
 The inherent danger in subordination can thus be put at good use to foster the stability of the social order (the Erinyes’s fear-inspiring nature can be enlisted for defending the respect of civic laws).
 The Erinyes are thus tamed, they become the ‘Kindly Ones.’
 Recognition is used not to dispels subordination, but rather to stabilize it and uphold its ideology.
 This seems to be what the final scene of the trilogy is intended to show, in the procession of male citizens in women’s clothes, extolling the propitious role of the Erinyes as the new guardians of the household—who are still hosted in underworld, though, in a cave, far away from the light of the day, the business of men, and the glory of the younger Olympian gods.
 And yet, if subordination structurally empowers the subordinated party to potentially disrupt the hierarchy, to what extent is this form of taming through recognition good enough to ensure a stable order?
 Do we witness here a dissolution of the paradox of mastery, or rather a deferment of its explosion?